CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

 Getting started
 ===============

-This Term you will be developing programs in Python using multiple text files, editors, the command-line, and version control.
-This is the usual way of creating programs, especially for larger software libraries.
-To help you, a skeleton repository in which some tasks have already been completed is provided as a starting point.
+You will be developing programs in Python using multiple files, editors, the command-line, and version control.
+This is the usual way of creating *libraries*, especially for larger projects.
+To help you start, a skeleton repository in which some tasks have already been completed is provided as a starting point.

 To get started: